gpdowney/lightweightLSAT/docs/how-to-study/schedule.md

 ## End

-As you get closer to test day, your practice should become mostly race practice.
+As you get closer to test day, your practice should become mostly [race practice][race].

-!!! info "[Learn more about race practice][race]"

 As you begin to do full practice tests, you'll need to pick goals that can work on a full test.
 I like to pick 1 skill and 1 timing benchmark per section.
 For example: